-8.36.1 AI marking SEI message semantics
+8.36.1 Artificial intelligence marking SEI message semantics

+The artificial intellingence marking (AIM) SEI message indicates that some machine-learning-based processing was involved in the generation of the source content of the pictures associated with the SEI message.
+Further information about the machine-learning-based processing, intended use of the decoded pictures, or other aspects relevant to the associated pictures can be indicated in the content of an associated text string.

-ai_mark_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous AI marking SEI message in output order that applies to the current layer.
-Ai_mark_cancel_flag equal to 0 indicates that copyright information follows.
+ai_marking_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous artificial intelligence (AI) marking SEI message in output order that applies to the current layer. ai_marking_cancel_flag equal to 0 indicates that AI marking information follows.

-ai_mark_persistence_flag specifies the persistence of the AI mark SEI message for the current layer.
+ai_marking_persistence_flag specifies the persistence of the AI marking SEI message for the current layer.

-ai_mark_persistence_flag equal to 0 specifies that the AI Marking information applies to the current decoded picture only.
+ai_marking_persistence_flag equal to 0 specifies that the AI marking information applies to the current decoded picture only.

-ai_mark_persistence_flag equal to 1 specifies that the AI Marking information SEI message applies to the current decoded picture and persists for all subsequent pictures of the current layer in output order until one or more of the following conditions are true:
+ai_marking_persistence_flag equal to 1 specifies that the AI marking information SEI message applies to the current decoded picture and persists for all subsequent pictures of the current layer in output order until one or more of the following conditions are true:

 – A new CLVS of the current layer begins.